Shock In Germany After Cashier Shot Dead In Mask Row - UrduPoint

 The row started when the cashier, a student, told the customer to put on a face mask, as required in all German shops.
 After a brief argument, the man left.

-The suspect then returned about an hour and a half later, this time wearing a mask.
-But as he brought his six-pack of beer to the till, he took off the mask and another discussion ensued.
+The suspect returned about an hour and a half later, this time wearing a mask.
+But as he brought his six-pack of beer to the till, he took off his mask and another discussion ensued.

 "The perpetrator then pulled out a revolver and shot him straight in the head," prosecutor Kai Fuhrmann told reporters on Monday.